 Guilhem Mansion - Dr Biology

-In late 1993, after my graduation in pharmacy, I succumbed to the charms of botany and decided to follow up my studies in biology.
-I was lucky to integrate the curriculum at the DEA (currently MSc) level, a diploma I acquired in September 1994 at the University of Paris XI (Orsay).
+At the end of 1993, barely having obtained my PhD in Pharmacy, I succumbed to the charms of botany and decided to follow up my studies in biology.
+I was lucky enough to integrate the curriculum at the DEA level, currently a Master's degree, which I acquired in September 1994 at the University of Paris XI (Orsay).

-Professionally speaking, Darwin and Wallace replaced Galen and Aristotle, molecular biology had taken over phytochemistry and biochemistry, and human beings (especially the sick-ones!) ceased to be the centre of the universe... humankind was to become just one of the millions of evolutionary branches making up the tree of life!
+Professionally speaking, Darwin and Wallace replaced Galen and Aristotle, molecular biology took precedence over phytochemistry and biochemistry, and human beings (especially the sick-ones!) ceased to be the navel of the universe...
+Humankind was to become just one of the millions of evolutionary branches making up the tree of life!

 In 2001, I graduated in biology, and pursued my career at several universities in French-speaking Switzerland (Neuchâtel), German-speaking Switzerland (Zurich) and Germany (Berlin).
 During my curriculum, I had the chance to teach pharmaceutical botany, an exciting discipline that naturally bridges all my competences and allows me to keep a foot in pharmacy.
 The rest of my time was mainly devoted to research and writing of scientific publications.

 Last edited: 09/09/2020